Nordic Mobile Telephone: History

 In Denmark, Norway and Sweden the NMT-450 frequencies have been auctioned off to Swedish Nordisk Mobiltelefon which later became Ice.net and renamed to Net 1 that built a digital network using CDMA 450.
 During 2015, the network has been migrated to 4G.

 France also developed an NMT network in 1988 (in parallel with Radiocom 2000) but with slight variations.
 As a result, it could not roam with other NMT networks around the world.

 In Russia Uralwestcom shut down their NMT network on 1 September 2006 and Sibirtelecom on 10 January 2008.
 Skylink, subsidiary company of Tele2 Russia operates NMT-450 network as of 2016 in Arkhangelsk Oblast and Perm Krai.
 These networks are used in sparsely populated areas with long distance.
 Although license for the provision of services was valid until 2021, the last NMT-450 network in Russia ceased operation on 30 May 2017, when the last functioning base station located in Kotlas, Arkhangelsk region was switched off.

 Legacy and Influence

 NMT (Nordic Mobile Telephony) not only pioneered mobile communications across the Nordic region, but also laid the groundwork for modern mobile network technology worldwide.
 Its open standard allowed manufacturers to innovate rapidly, leading to a competitive market and accelerating mobile adoption across Europe and Asia.
-Critically, NMT’s success and design principles directly influenced the development of the GSM (Global System for Mobile Communications) standard, which would soon become the world’s most widely used mobile technology.
-The European telecommunications community applied lessons from NMT—such as open interfaces and scalable coverage—to the development of GSM, which debuted commercially in 1991 and rapidly expanded to cover hundreds of countries.
+NMT’s success and design principles directly influenced the development of the GSM (Global System for Mobile Communications) standard, which would become the world’s most widely used mobile technology.
+The European telecommunications community applied lessons from NMT—such as open interfaces and scalable coverage—to the development of GSM, which debuted commercially in 1991 and expanded to cover hundreds of countries.
 According to technology analysts, the far-reaching coverage of NMT’s 450 MHz band set benchmarks for mobile reach in remote and rural areas, influencing not only GSM but also the later rollout of LTE and 5G networks.
-Today, NMT’s legacy is evident in the seamless connectivity, international roaming, and user-focused features we expect from mobile networks—making it a true milestone in the evolution of wireless technology.